July Is Fibroid Awareness Month in Texas

 Join Us and Spread the Word

-Join the Barbara Jordan Leadership Institute and community partners for a series of Self-Care Fair and hygiene supply drives across the state to learn more about this common condition affecting up to 80% of women.
+Join the Barbara Jordan Leadership Institute and community partners for a series of Self-Care Forums across the state to learn more about this common condition affecting up to 80% of women.

 Why Uterine Fibroid Awareness Month?